 2019 Scheme Year

-Second payment: was made the week commencing 24 October 2016.
+Second payment: is scheduled for the week commencing 23 October 2017.

-Payment tranche dates will remain 50% July, 25% October and a balancing payment in April 2017.
+Payment tranche dates will remain 50% July, 25% October and a balancing payment in the following April.

 From 01 April 2015, payments for Agricultural Development Scheme (previously known as the Countryside Care Scheme) will be calculated as follows.